bigcommerce/bigcommerce-api-ruby/CONTRIBUTING.md

 #### Check on Your Pull Request

-Go back to your pull request after a few minutes and see whether it passed muster with Travis-CI.
+Go back to your pull request after a few minutes and see whether it passed muster with CircleCI.
 Everything should look green, otherwise fix issues and amend your commit as described above.